finnp/ssejson/readme.md

 })
 ```

+The serializer allows an options object to be passed as the first argument.
+There
+you can specify an `event` attribute and it will use the name you specify there instead
+of sending unnamed messages.
+However this is not supported from the parsing side yet.

 ## fromEventSource Example

 For the Use with the browser `EventSource` api, but should also work with compliant replacements like the